bicycle1885/TableReader.jl/README.md

 ## Installation

-This package currently depends on the master branch of [TranscodingStreams.jl](transcodingstreams-url).
-So, check out the master branch of it and install TableReader.jl as follows:
+This package depends on the latest version of [TranscodingStreams.jl](transcodingstreams-url) (v0.9.2 or newer).
+Please update it if it is older than required, and then add this package as follows:

-    pkg> add TranscodingStreams#master
     pkg> add https://github.com/bicycle1885/TableReader.jl